-This vegetable quiche is stuffed with spinach, of course, two cheeses, garlic and mushrooms.
-But you can shake up the ingredients anyway you’d like.
+This vegetable quiche is stuffed with spinach, of course, two kinds of cheese, garlic, and mushrooms.
+But you can shake up the ingredients any way you’d like.
 How about some roasted bell peppers and artichokes?
 The hubby isn’t a fan of either mushrooms or artichoke hearts, but he’d love some cooked Italian sausage or bacon added to his version.

 Using all cheddar cheese or adding some Swiss into the mix would be nice, too.
 Try this quiche with your favorite cheeses.